1. Introduction to Git

 git checkout master

 master branch, We will add content to the text file.
 We will add first hi to the text file and commit it.
 Then subsequently add hello to the text file and commit it.
-The final contents of the text file should be
+The final contents of the text file should be1.txt

 Git also has a log command using which we can verify git history.
 After our series of commits git history must be similar to belowLog Command